-- In the Alert Logic console, navigate to the Threat Manager page.
+- In the Alert Logic console, click Search in the main menu

 This is where you can look for specific events.
 Click on Search Filters on the right to specify a specific event query.

-- In the Search Filters pop-up box, set the following properties: Signature > Contains > AL Elasticsearch REST API.
+- In the Search Filters box, set the following properties: Signature > contains > AL Elasticsearch REST API.